Objects Relation Theory (Psychology Definition)

 Why Is Object Relations Theory Important?

 Psychologists do not believe that the mother can be blamed for all mental disorders or symptoms of anxiety today.
 Instead, we have moved from Freud’s early ideas to a combination of looking at brain chemistry, extrinsic motivation, and even how we talk to ourselves in our minds.
-But object relations theory and the larger work of the psychoanalysts still influence therapists, psychologists, and other mental health experts today.
+Object relations theory and the larger work of the psychoanalysts still influence therapists, psychologists, and other mental health experts today.